davegiles/SaltStack-Windows-Firewall-Demo/README.md

 States target ```win*``` glob for name of windows server, and a slack api_key is required for this to fully work.
 Designed for a single salt master with a single windows machine as a minion.

-Either issue a ```salt 'win*' service.stop 'Windows Firewall'``` command from the master to kickoff the demo or stop the Windows Firewall service on the Windows machine manually.
+Either issue a ```salt 'win*' service.stop MpsSvc``` command from the master to kickoff the demo or stop the Windows Firewall service on the Windows machine manually.
+Use a ```salt 'win*' service.status MpsSvc``` to show service state.